PardotPro Lara Black collaborated on this blog.

 Since we know duplicates are evil, you want to set up some preventative measures.

-Go to Pardot Settings > Connectors > Salesforce Connector > Edit.
+Go to Account Engagement Settings > Connectors > Salesforce Connector > Edit.

 Make sure to check “If records do not have a CRM ID to match when syncing, use email address to match.”
 This will minimize duplicate record creation when you import prospects.